 If after the year you wish to continue your membership, a $50 membership fee applies.

-With thanks to the State Government through the Department of Communities, we welcome current and prospective volunteers to apply for one of ten Leeuwin Volunteer Internships.
+With thanks to the State Government through the Department of Communities, we welcomed current and prospective volunteers to apply for one of ten Leeuwin Volunteer Internships.

 This is an opportunity for you to commit to a volunteering role with the Leeuwin through participation in a series of programs and workshops.